How Much Money Is There In The World? | 2023 Edition

 Future Of the Money

-The use of physical money is reducing year-by-year and transactions are becoming more digital.
-As digital payments gain more popularity, the amount of physical money is likely to fall even further.
+However, the use of physical money will reduce in the coming years.
+We are entering a digital economy, and as digital payments gain more popularity, the amount of physical money will likely fall even further.

-In Sweden, for instance, only 20% of all transactions are now made in cash.
-Sweden’s national bank estimates that the amount of physical money circulating in the country will be reduced by 50% by 2050.
+In Sweden, for example, only 20% of all transactions are now made in cash.
+Their national bank forecasts that the amount of physical money circulating in the country will be reduced by 50% by 2050.

-Many countries have started developing Central Bank Digital Currencies (CBDCs); a few (including The Bahamas and Nigeria) have even implemented them.
+Furthermore, many countries have started developing Central Bank Digital Currencies (CBDCs); a few (including The Bahamas and Nigeria) have even implemented them.
 CBDCs are digital tokens issued by a central bank.
-They are similar to cryptocurrencies but since they are issued and regulated by the nation’s monetary authority, they are much safer and more stable.
+They are similar to cryptocurrencies, but since they are issued and regulated by the nation’s monetary authority, they are much safer and more stable.

 More To Know